proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 Most modern python packages have ``test_*.py`` scripts that are run by `pytest` via the `Travis Continuous Integration <https://travis-ci.com>`__ service whenever commits are pushed to the repository.
-Currently, ProPlot only tests the examples that appear on the website User Guide (see `.travis.yml`).
+Currently, proplot only tests the examples that appear on the website User Guide (see `.travis.yml`).
 While we try to make the examples comprehensive, this approach leaves out a lot of use cases and leaves the project more vulnerable to bugs.
 Adding tests is a *critical* item on our to-do list.

-If you can think of a useful test for ProPlot, feel free to submit a pull request.
+If you can think of a useful test for proplot, feel free to submit a pull request.
 Your test will be used in the future.